frank-dspeed/content/files/en-us/web/javascript/reference/statements/import/index.md

   effects unless some condition is true.
 (It is recommended not to have any side effects in a module, but you sometimes cannot control this in your module dependencies.)

-Use dynamic import only when necessary.
-The static form is preferable for loading initial dependencies, and can benefit more readily from static analysis tools and [tree shaking](/en-US/docs/Glossary/Tree_shaking).
+Use dynamic import only when necessary or when your using a old NodeJS package that forces you to run inside a CommonJS Context.

 To dynamically import a module, the `import` keyword may be called as a function.
 When used this way, it returns a promise.